gingerchew/ginger.wtf-2024/src/posts/the-best-advice-i-ever-got.md

 But are you the right person to say it?

 It's not like you aren't _allowed_ to say it.
-But are you going to be shutting someone else up, someone who might know better than you, just so _you_ can be the one to say it?
+But are you going to be shutting someone else up, someone who might know better than you, so _you_ can be the one to say it?

 ## The end result